juancarlosjr97/react-firebase-playground/README.md

 ### Firebase Project Setup

 Create a project new on Firebase with the default configuration.
-See this guide for instructions: <https://support.google.com/firebase/answer/9326094>.
+See this guide for instructions [here][7].

 Firebase offers multiple plans, and the free tier (Spark Plan) is sufficient to develop this project.
-For more information, read here: https://firebase.google.com/pricing
+For more information, read [here][8].

 > [!NOTE]
 > This project has been set up without analytics.

 #### Firestore Database

 Cloud Firestore is a flexible, scalable mobile, web, and server development database from Firebase and Google Cloud.
-Read more about it here: <https://firebase.google.com/docs/firestore>.
+Read more about it [here][9]

 From the project overview page.